apache/trafficcontrol/docs/source/overview/traffic_stats.rst

 .. limitations under the License.
 ..

-.. _tc-ts:
+.. _ts-overview:

 *************
 Traffic Stats
 *************
-Traffic Stats is a program written in `Go <http://golang.org>`_ that is used to acquire and store statistics about CDNs controlled by Traffic Control.
-Traffic Stats mines metrics from Traffic Monitor's JSON APIs and stores the data in `InfluxDB <http://influxdb.com>`_.
+:dfn:`Traffic Stats` is a program written in `Go <http://golang.org>`_ that is used to acquire and store statistics about CDNs controlled by Traffic Control.
+Traffic Stats mines metrics from the :ref:`tm-api` and stores the data in `InfluxDB <http://influxdb.com>`_.
 Data is typically stored in InfluxDB on a short-term basis (30 days or less).
-The data from InfluxDB is then used to drive graphs created by `Grafana <http://grafana.org>`_ - which are linked to from Traffic Ops - as well as provide data exposed through the Traffic Ops API.
+The data from InfluxDB is then used to drive graphs created by `Grafana <http://grafana.org>`_ - which are linked to from :ref:`tp-overview` - as well as provide data exposed through the :ref:`to-api`.
 Traffic Stats performs two functions:

-- Gathers stat data for Edge Caches and Delivery Services at a configurable interval (10 second default) from the Traffic Monitor API's and stores the data in InfluxDB
+- Gathers statistics for Edge-tier :term:`cache server`\ s and :term:`Delivery Service`\ s at a configurable interval (10 second default) from the :ref:`tm-api` and stores the data in InfluxDB
-- Summarizes all of the stats once a day (around midnight UTC) and creates a daily report containing the Max Gbps Served and the Total Bytes Served.
+- Summarizes all of the statistics once a day (around midnight UTC) and creates a daily report containing the Max :abbr:`Gbps (Gigabits per second)` Served and the Total Bytes Served.

-Stat data is stored in three different databases:
+Statistics are stored in three different databases:

-- ``cache_stats``: Stores data gathered from edge caches.
-The `measurements <https://influxdb.com/docs/v0.9/concepts/glossary.html#measurement>`_ stored by cache are: bandwidth, maxKbps, and ``client_connections`` (``ats.proxy.process.http.current_client_connections``).
-Cache Data is stored with `tags <https://influxdb.com/docs/v0.9/concepts/glossary.html#tag>`_ for hostname, Cache Group, and CDN.
+- ``cache_stats``: Stores data gathered from edge-tier :term:`cache server`\ s.
+The `measurements <https://influxdb.com/docs/v0.9/concepts/glossary.html#measurement>`_ stored by ``cache_stats`` are: bandwidth, maxKbps, and ``client_connections`` (``ats.proxy.process.http.current_client_connections``).
+Cache Data is stored with `tags <https://influxdb.com/docs/v0.9/concepts/glossary.html#tag>`_ for hostname, :term:`Cache Group`, and CDN.
 Data can be queried using tags.

-- ``deliveryservice_stats``: Stores data for Delivery Services.
-The measurements stored by delivery service are:
+- ``deliveryservice_stats``: Stores data for :term:`Delivery Service`\ s.
+The measurements stored by :term:`Delivery Service` are:

 	- ``kbps``
 	- ``status_4xx``